What is Shu Ha Ri?

 https://en.wikipedia.org/wiki/Shuhari

-In Ri, we are going beyond learning from others, but learning from our own experience and adapting the rules for different circumstances and creating our own approaches.
+In Ri, we are going beyond learning from others, but learning from our own experience and adapting the rules for different circumstances, and creating our own approaches.
+At this advanced stage, the rules that once served as a foundation have been so thoroughly internalized that they no longer require conscious attention.
+We work from first principles and deep intuition, often breaking conventional rules to achieve better results.

 For example, when I presented my talk on Fostering Self-Organizing Teams at the Munich Global Scrum Gathering, it was my first trip to Munich.
 If I needed to go from point A to point B, I’m in a new setting and I’m at the Shu stage.
 I need directions to follow a map or preferably a guide that can lead and show me the way.
 If you give me more than 1 set of directions, that’s too much information.